 - Horizontal bench covers more space while exercising

-PR3000 ecstatically defeats PR1000 for a number of exercises and stretchable resistance, the only shortcoming being the absence of cardio rowing.
+PR3000 ecstatically defeats PR1000 for several exercises and stretchable resistance, the only shortcoming being the absence of cardio rowing.

 With over 50 powerful exercises and 210 pounds of resistance with scalability up to 310 pounds, it is something to admire.